twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/usage.md

 fi
 ```

-Chezmoi will make sure to execute it before templating other files.
+chezmoi will make sure to execute it before templating other files.

 !!! tip